Manjunathkorisetru/Data-Collection-Frontend/README.md

 ## Getting Started

-1. Clone this repository to your local machine using `git clone <repository-url>`.
+1. Clone this repository to your local machine using `https://github.com/Manjunathkorisetru/Data-Collection-Frontend.git`.

 2. Navigate to the project directory using the terminal or command prompt.